Fabrizzioperilli/Universal_calculator_large_numbers/README.md

-# Binary Large Number Calculator
+# Universal Calculator large numbers

 ### Description

-This program is based on a calculator in reverse Polish number notation in base 2, 8, 10 and 16 using 2's complement binary notation to perform the operations efficiently.
+Program developed in c++ that allows performing operations simulating a calculator in reverse Polish notation between numbers in different bases (2, 8, 10 and 16)

 ### Usage